Joy Hofmeister and OPE Administrator Angela Little at the Hofmeister watch party November 2014 |

 Administrators of the OPE Board of Directors are listed as Angela Little and Jamie Minter.
 Little, once also listed as an administrator for OPEPE, has subsequently been removed.

 A Voter Guide created and distributed by OPE created news when it labeled what it perceived to be 'pro-education' political candidates with apples and those perceived to be against public education with black triangles.
-One of the, arguably, largest bones of contention with the OPE PAC was its support of both the Republican AND Democrat opponents of Paul Blair in the SD41 Senate race and personal campaigning by Little which included personal attacks on Blair of a dubious nature
+One of the, arguably, largest bones of contention with the OPE PAC was its support of both the Republican AND Democrat opponents of Paul Blair in the SD41 Senate race and personal campaigning by Little which included personal attacks on Blair of a dubious nature.

 While reading the Affidavit of Probable Cause (page 4) in the Hofmeister dark money election case, American Fidelity Assurance Corporation (AF) was identified as providing checks to BOTH the Oklahoma Education Association (OEA) and the Cooperative Council for Oklahoma School Administration (CCOSA) in the amount of $50,000.00 each which were then to be deposited in the Independent Expenditure (IE) group, Oklahomans For Public School Excellence (OPSE) to run negative ads against former state superintendent Janet Baressi, allowing Mrs. Hofmeister to, in her own words, "take the high road" in her direct campaign advertising (page 6).

-Little recently defended Hofmiester in this Tulsa World story
+Kelly Dodd, Jamie Minter, Joy Hofmeister, Angela Little at Joy's watch party, November 2016 Little recently defended Hofmiester in this Tulsa World story |

 After being let go from a position with Devon Energy, Little was hired at American Fidelity in May in 'Strategic Quality Management'.